What Is The Internet? Partial Connectivity in the Internet Core: Conclusions

 This paper provided a new definition of the Internet's core.
 We developed the algorithm Taitao, to find peninsulas of partial connectivity, and Chiloe, to find islands.
 We showed that partial connectivity events are more common than simple outages, and suggest they help clarify questions around Internet sovereignty and evolution.

 \begin{acks}

-The authors would like to thank John Wroclawski, Wes Hardaker, Ramakrishna Padmanabhan, Ramesh Govindan, and the Internet Architecture Board for their input on on an early version of this paper.
+The authors would like to thank John Wroclawski, Wes Hardaker, Ramakrishna Padmanabhan, Ramesh Govindan, Eddie Kohler, and the Internet Architecture Board for their input on on an early version of this paper.

 The work is supported in part by the National Science Foundation, CISE Directorate, award CNS-2007106 and NSF-2028279.
 The U.S.~Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon. \end{acks}